 - Director representing the Australian Capital Territory (since 2012)

 Karen is the founder and Director of Learning Options, a privately owned and operated, award winning, RTO based in Canberra, Australia.
 Commencing operations in 2002, Learning Options experienced rapid growth whilst still maintaining our vision to remain a boutique training organisation.
 In the last year Learning Options delivered training to almost 700 students, and the RTO is approaching almost a quarter of a million training hours delivered in its 11 year history.

 Karen is the President of the ACT Association of Providers of Training Services, a long time member of the ACT Flexible Learning Advisory Group, a previous member of the Accreditation & Registration Council, and is also passionate about women in business as a committee member of the ACT & Region Chamber of Commerce & Industry Women in Business Group, and the Telstra Women in Business Alumni programs.

 - Board appointed Director (since 2013)

 - Director of Learning and Teaching, Australian Institute of Business

-George was appointed as Director of Learning & Teaching at the Australian Institute of Business (AIB) in January 2013.
-Prior to this he held senior academic positions with Think: Education Group, Navitas, Le Cordon Bleu Australia, International College of Hotel Management and TAFESA.
+George has held senior academic positions with the Australian Institute of Business, Think: Education Group, Navitas, Le Cordon Bleu Australia, International College of Hotel Management and TAFESA.
 He is an immediate past Board Director of the Australian Learning and Teaching Council (ALTC) and the Australian Universities Quality Agency (AUQA).

 George holds a Bachelor of Business and a Graduate Diploma of Education from the University of South Australia, a Master of Educational Management from Flinders University and a PhD from the University of Adelaide.